Fact-checked by the onlinepaydaynews.com editorial team

 Is a paycheck advance app safer than a payday loan for a first-time borrower?

 Generally yes.
 Advance apps lack the rollover mechanism that traps borrowers in fee cycles.
-They also have no credit impact for standard use, lower fees, and repayment that is structurally tied to your next paycheck.
+They also carry no credit impact for standard use, lower fees, and repayment that is structurally tied to your next paycheck.
 Still, check our breakdown on how to compare short-term loan offers without being misled by low APR claims before committing.